misgod/fast-neural-style-keras/README.md

 # fast-neural-style-keras

-This is a fast neural style transfer implement with Keras 2.
+This is a fast neural style transfer implement with Keras 2(Tensorflow backend).
 More detail please refer to  [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155)

 ## Some Examples